 The report of independent public accountants on the Company's consolidated financial statements included herein is qualified because of substantial doubt about the ability of the Company to continue as a going concern.
 Among the factors cited by such independent public accountants are that the Company has suffered recurring losses from operations and has a net capital deficiency.
-For the year ended December 31, 1995 and the six months ended June 30, 1996, the Company incurred net losses of \$6.8 million and \$25.9 million, respectively (including a nonrecurring, noncash charge for executive stock option compensation expense during the six months ended June 30, 1996 of \$26.6 million).
-At June 30, 1996, the Company had an accumulated deficit of \$35.7 million, a working capital deficit of \$12.3 million and a stockholders' deficit of \$10.8 million.
+For the year ended December 31, 1995, the Company incurred a net loss of \$6.8 million.
+At June 30, 1996, the Company had an accumulated deficit of \$9.1 million, a working capital deficit of \$12.3 million and a stockholders' deficit of \$10.8 million.
 The Company needs the net proceeds of the Offering to continue and expand its operations, although there can be no assurance that even with such proceeds the Company's operations will be profitable in the future.
 In management's opinion, the net proceeds from the Offering are expected to provide the capital necessary to enable the Company to continue as a going concern.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the consolidated financial statements and notes thereto included elsewhere herein.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the consolidated financial statements included herein.